marcusmiles585/TechHaven_analysis/README.md

 | Mar 2021–Jan 2022 (Normalization) | $7M | $246 | 30K |
 | Jan 2022+ (Post-Normalization) | $4M | $229 | 19K |

-The pandemic window (Mar 2020–Mar 2021) was the clear performance peak across all three metrics — $12M in sales, $297 AOV, and 39K orders.
+- The pandemic window (Mar 2020–Mar 2021) was the clear performance peak across all three metrics - $12M in sales, $297 AOV, and 39K orders.
 Each subsequent period has seen declining sales, AOV, and order volume, with the post-normalization period returning closer to pre-pandemic baselines at $4M and $229 AOV.

-### Pricing Anomalies
+### <ins>Pricing Anomalies<ins>

-The following products show orders at price ranges inconsistent with their known retail pricing.
+- The following products show orders at price ranges inconsistent with their known retail pricing.
 These records have been flagged for data integrity review and should be noted in any pricing or AOV analysis.